@scanpaths / scanpaths.com

 7.30.25

-""If I stacked up all the hours I wasted, I could climb straight to heaven."
+""If I stacked up all the hours I wasted, I could climb straight to heaven."in some sort of way but working on it.

 I read that synthetic diamonds were first used not for jewelry but for drill bits.
 THAT is something that will make sense later.